awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-xray-samplingrule.md

 Use the `AWS::XRay::SamplingRule` resource to specify a sampling rule, which controls sampling behavior for instrumented applications\.
 Include a `SamplingRule` entity to create or update a sampling rule\.

 **Note**
-`SamplingRule.Version` cannot be changed when updating a sampling rule, and will be ignored\.
+`SamplingRule.Version` can only be set when creating a sampling rule\.
+Updating the version will cause the update to fail\.

 Services retrieve rules with [GetSamplingRules](https://docs.aws.amazon.com/xray/latest/api/API_GetSamplingRules.html), and evaluate each rule in ascending order of *priority* for each request\.
 If a rule matches, the service records a trace, borrowing it from the reservoir size\.
 After 10 seconds, the service reports back to X\-Ray with [GetSamplingTargets](https://docs.aws.amazon.com/xray/latest/api/API_GetSamplingTargets.html) to get updated versions of each in\-use rule\.
 The updated rule contains a trace quota that the service can use instead of borrowing from the reservoir\.